 I handled it well.
 Laughed, didn’t lose my cool.
 I took it as an omen of good fortune.
 Ya.

-Then there was the exhilarating drive following the dictates of our Google Maps when searching for the quickest route back from the Saanich Peninsula to Mill Bay, rather than taking the tiny ferry back across or driving back through Victoria and up the Malahat, which took us through hairpin roads and down into Goldstream Provincial Park .
+Then there was the exhilarating drive following the dictates of our Google Maps when searching for the quickest route back from the Saanich Peninsula to Mill Bay, rather than taking the tiny ferry back across or driving back through Victoria and up the Malahat.
+Google guided us along hairpin roads and at last down into Goldstream Provincial Park .

 We were good hosts and ambassadors and had a ton of fun being tourists ourselves in our own backyard.
 Leaving Bob and I promising we need to continue exploring this big island for ourselves instead of waiting for company to come.